ApocalypseCodingGroup/ApocalypticCards/README.md

 $ sudo systemctl reload apache2.service
 ```

-If all went well, no errors where reported and you can now browse to [http://apocalypse-cards/api/games](http://apocalypse-cards/api/games) and see it should return you a JSON empty array.
+If all went well, no errors where reported.

+You can now browse to [http://apocalypse-cards/api/games](http://apocalypse-cards/api/games) and see that it should return you a JSON empty array.

 **NOTE**
 > If any of these instruction go wrong blame [Gustavo Carreno](https://github.com/gcarreno).